1Password/scim-examples/aws-terraform/README.md

 # Deploying the 1Password SCIM Bridge in AWS/Terraform

-This example describes one of the simplest methods of deploying the 1Password SCIM bridge to your Amazon Web Service cloud using Terraform.
+This document describes deploying the 1Password SCIM bridge to your Amazon Web Service cloud services using Terraform.

 ## Preparing

+This is only an example of how you could deploy the 1Password SCIM Bridge to your existing AWS infrastructure.
+Utilizing the full suite of AWS/Terraform infrastructure is considered an advanced form of deployment, so feel free to modify it to suit your needs.

+If you find that you are not using a majority of the services listed in this documentation within your AWS account - for instance, you have an external DNS provider, or you are providing your own certificates through a third-party service - consider deploying through [Kubernetes](https://github.com/1Password/scim-examples/tree/master/kubernetes/README.md) using AWS Elastic Kubernetes Service (EKS).
+The 1Password SCIM Bridge is not a resource-intensive service, and a full AWS deployment may be more resource-intensive than you require, unless it fits neatly into your existing infrastructure.

-Please ensure you've read through [PREPARING.md](https://github.com/1Password/scim-examples/tree/master/PREPARING.md) before beginning deployment.
+To continue, please ensure you've read through [PREPARING.md](https://github.com/1Password/scim-examples/tree/master/PREPARING.md) before beginning deployment.

 ## Deployment overview

 ### Required Tools

 The minimum supported version of Terraform is `0.12.x`.

-You'll also want the `terraform` command line tools package for your operating system.
+You will also want to ensure the `aws` and `terraform` CLI tools are installed for your operating system.

 ### Instance Size